 I decided that I wanted to be a lawyer when I was around ten years old.
 I had gained some knowledge of the legal system as a child and even just from my limited exposure, I saw how important it was to have representation.
 Since then, I realized that our system is only fair if there are people who strive to keep it fair.
 My goal has always been to help people, and I realized that by being a lawyer, I would be able to do so by making sure they are represented and that their voices are heard.

 When I applied to college, I applied to most places as a political science major.
 Worcester State did not have a political science major, so I applied, was accepted, and given a full scholarship as a history major.
 At the beginning of my freshman year, I met with my academic advisor, who referred me to Dr. Dell’Aera– a Political Science faculty member.
 He took over as my advisor, and told me that he and his colleagues were attempting to establish a political science major at Worcester State.
-Unfortunately, that did not happen in time for me to pursue my degree that way, so I chose to pursue it through Liberal Studies instead, blending philosophy and political science together.
+Unfortunately, that did not happen in time for me to pursue my degree that way, so I chose and excelled in the History major, with a minor in Political Science.

 Political science and philosophy are the two areas of study that will best help me in my pursuit of a law degree.
 As a senior, I am almost done with my degree.
 The courses I have taken have helped me to grow as a critical thinker and have widened the way I see the world.
 Through my studies and in-field experience working on campaigns, I have been exposed to theories, beliefs, and perspectives aside from my own.
 These skills are imperative to becoming a good lawyer: my career goals are to ensure that laws are applied in a just manner, and that laws themselves are just.
 In order to evaluate whether something is or is not just, I have to be able to consider justice from many different perspectives, because what is fair to one person may have detrimental impacts on another.

-I believe that the degree program that I created through Liberal Studies is actually better than a standard political science program.
-Liberal studies has given me the ability to undertake a substantial course load in philosophy, as well.
+Through my electives, I was able to take a substantial course load in philosophy, as well.
 Philosophy is heavily related to law: both require interpreting and evaluating dense, oftentimes theoretical texts.
 Because of the blend of courses I have taken, my degree does not just make me more competitive as I apply to law school– it ensures that I will be a better law student.